TheThingsNetwork/docs/doc/content/gateways/packet-forwarder/ttn/_index.md

 ### Configure on a private network

-To configure the gateway to connect on a network that is **not** the public community network, set those values in the configuration:
+To configure the gateway to connect on a network that is **not** the The Things Stack Sandbox, set those values in the configuration:

 ```yaml
 discovery-server: <Hostname of the private network>:<Port of the discovery server>